-Fig. 7 a-b-c.
-At the very highest point of the pilgrimage path, overlooking the surrounding mountain tops and all the way to the Indian Ocean some 50 km to the South, the pilgrim is to balance himself or herself against a jutting rock, high above the surroudnings, without much physical support, forced to overcome inevitable fear by total spiritual surrender.
-In the process, the back of the head is placed in a large cupmark that was once made in the vertical rock.
-It is as if the pilgrim's head is placed in a pre-existing mould in the rock face, cf. the thumb imprint in the menhir, Fig. 5.
-Clearly, the pilgrim's body is used to re-model his or her existence according to an elaborate spiritual model handed down by the guardian f
+4e1-2-3.
+At the very highest point of the pilgrimage path, overlooking the surrounding mountain tops and all the way to the Indian Ocean some 40 km to the South, the pilgrim is to balance himself or herself against a jutting rock, without much physical support but overcoming all fear in total spiritual surrender.
+In the process, the back of the head is placed in a large cupmark that was made in the vertical rock.
+Here the pilgrim's head is placed in a pre-existing mould in the rock face, cf. the thumb imprint in the menhir, 4c.
+Clearly the pilgrim's body is used to re-model his or her existence according to an elaborate spiritual model handed down by the guardian